DevDavido/performance-audit-plugin/README.md

 2. Login to Matomo as Super User
 3. Navigate in your Matomo Installation to `Administration` › `Marketplace` (categorized under `Platform`)
 4. Click on `upload a Plugin` and upload the zip file from step 1
-5. Active this plugin `PerformanceAudit`
+5. Activate this plugin `PerformanceAudit`

 Note: If plugin upload is disabled, enable it in your `config/config.ini.php` like that:
 ```ini